[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 • Increase in Residual Air Volume: Residual Air is the amount of air left in the lungs after exhalation.
 Exercises increase Residual Air capacity.

-Effect on Muscular System
+Effect on the Muscular System

 • Faster recovery from injury: Trained muscle can recover from injury fast

-• Delays fatigue: Regular exercises increase the ability of muscles to tolerate more lactic acid for longer duration, which delays muscle tiredness.
+• Delays fatigue: Regular exercises increase the ability of muscles to tolerate more lactic acid for a longer duration, which delays muscle tiredness.

 • Efficient use of diet: Trained muscles can efficiently use all nutrients